Literature: The Godless World Trilogy

 - Omnicidal Maniac: Aeglyss becomes this.
 See Woobie, Destroyer of Worlds below.

-- Our Elves Are Different - the Kyrinin are somewhat similar in appearance to Tolkienesque elves, but during the events of the story, live tribal lives, and can be quite savage.
+- Our Elves Are Different: The Kyrinin are somewhat similar in appearance to Tolkienesque elves, but during the events of the story, live tribal lives, and can be quite savage.
 Nevertheless, they are described as graceful, and beautiful, though the tattoos they wear and their primitive dress can take away from that.

 - Our Werewolves Are Different: The Wherinin in the backstory certainly sound like werewolves.